-Are you thinking of getting dental veneers in Denver, Colorado?
+Are you thinking of getting dental veneers in Lakewood, Colorado?
 It’s understandable to be curious about costs when having restorative and cosmetic dental work done.
 In fact, the cost for a full set of veneers is often the first thing patients want to know after being given a recommendation for this option for correcting their smiles.

 The most important thing to know is that the cost for veneers can vary based on a wide variety of circumstances.
 This can include:

 - The number of veneers needed for full coverage.

 - Any corrective work that needs to be done prior to applying veneers.

 - Any cavities that need to be filled before applying veneers.

 Rest assured that you’ll be provided with a custom cost assessment prior to the veneer application when you have your veneers done by Dr. Stephanie Paswaters here at Emerald Dental in Lakewood, Colorado.
 Are you looking for a dental office offering veneers near Denver?
 Take a look at what you should know about veneers as you make your decision about the best way to correct your smile.

 Are Veneers Right for Me?

 Veneers provide a popular option for cosmetic dentistry if you’re currently unhappy with your smile.
 In fact, many people consider this choice to be an instant “smile makeover” due to the fact that it drastically improves the appearance of your teeth without the need for invasive restorative work.
 It can also be a much more affordable option than other cosmetic treatments.